raphaflores/5-Filipino-Restaurants-You-Should-Visit/README.md

     https://www.salo-salogrill.com/menu

 4. ## Bakers and Baristas
     <p>Bakers and Baristas is not your traditional filipino brunch spot, fusing filipino cuisine with their many dishes.
 Nonetheless, Bakers and Baristas is the perfect hang-out spot for any meal.
-Opened by two brothers in 2015, </p>
+Opened by two brothers in 2015, this restaurant specializes in breakfast, lunch, or brunch!
+My personal favorite dish is their Roasted Pork Belly Bowl, which includes garlic rice, fried egg, cabbage slaw, and pork belly!
+If you're looking into a more traditional filipino breakfast, their Tapsilog is to die for.
+Marinated sirloin (tapa), white garlic rice, fried egg, with a side of banana ketchup.
+Bakers and Baristas also have a selection of burritos, pancakes, and toast!
+Be sure to try their unique collection of coffees and teas.
+They have different flavors such as Sparkling Matcha Yuzu, Chrysanthemum, Matcha, Vanilla Bean, Honey Lavender, Honey Oat, Salted Caramel, and multiple other options.
+Bakers and Baristas should be on your list for your next brunch spot! </p>
    http://www.bakersandbaristas.net/

 6. ## Noy Pitz
-    <p>Noy Pitz is my all-time favorite filipino restaurant in Cerritos.</p>
+    <p>Noy Pitz is my all-time favorite filipino restaurant in Cerritos. </p>
     https://thenoypitzcerritos.com/